+Anthony Sigler began tap dancing at the age of four in Grand Forks, North Dakota.
+He is a graduate of the University of North Carolina School of the Arts, where he received his BFA in Dance.
+At UNCSA, he performed roles including the Cavalier, Snow King, and Arabian in Ethan Stiefel’s Nutcracker, and the Four Men’s variation in Susan Jaffe’s Raymonda.
 Anthony was privileged to work with dance historians Millicent Hodson and Kenneth Archer in a choreographic revival of Nijinsky’s Jeux.
-He also performed in contemporary works such as an excerpt from William Forsythe’s New Sleep; the “Metacomet” Solo in Jose Limon’s The Unsung; The double pas de deux in Susan McCullough’s Sonnet and Fugue; and in an excerpt of Twyla Tharp’s Sweet Fields performed at the Kennedy Center as part of a tribute to astronaut Sally Ride.
-Anthony has attended summer programs at Northwest Dance Project, Cedar Lake Contemporary Ballet, Hubbard Street Dance Chicago, San Francisco Ballet, Southold Dance Theater, and the Central Pennsylvania Youth Ballet.
-He has participated in Tapology and the St. Louis Tap Festival.
+He has danced contemporary works including the pas de deux from William Forsythe’s New Sleep; the “Metacomet” Solo in Jose Limon’s The Unsung; in Susan McCullough’s Sonnet and Fugue; and in an excerpt of Twyla Tharp’s Sweet Fields.
+Anthony has also performed with Heather Maloy’s Terpsicorps Theater of Dance in Asheville, NC.
+Anthony has attended summer programs at Northwest Dance Project, Cedar Lake Contemporary Ballet, Hubbard Street Dance Chicago, and the San Francisco Ballet.
+Anthony is returning for his fourth season as a dancer with Missouri Contemporary Ballet.